xamarin/xamarin-macios/docs/website/binding_types_reference_guide.md

 Use this property to customize the name of the generated async methods.
 The default is to use the name of the method and append the text "Async", you can use this to change this default.

+## DesignatedInitializerAttribute

+When this attribute is applied to a constructor it will generate the same `[DesignatedInitializer]` in the final platform assembly.
+This is to help the IDE indicate which constructor should be used in subclasses.

+This should map to ObjC/clang use of `__attribute__((objc_designated_initializer))`.

 ## DisableZeroCopyAttribute